kabarton62/cybersec-tools-II/web_application/exercise.md

 - Source IPv4 ranges: YOUR PUBLIC IP
 - Specified protocols and ports: TCP 80

-## Install WordPress using the installation script
+## Challenge 7: Install WordPress using the installation script
 1. Determine the public IP address for your GCP instance and browse to **http://your-public-ip/wordpress**.
 You will be redirected to http://your-public-ip/wordpress/wp-admin/install.php.
 2. Click English (or whatever language you prefer) and follow the installation instructions.
 3. **Make sure you save whatever username and password you create for the admin user.**
 4. Follow the link to the login and login as your admin user. **Capture a screenshot of your admin Dashboard.**

-## Digging a little deeper into MySQL
+## Challenge 8: Digging a little deeper into MySQL
 Recall that we created two users in this exercise.
 The MySQL user was wp and you created a WordPress admin user.
 The MySQL user is used by WordPress to bind to the MySQL server, the WordPress admin user is used to login to the WordPress application.
 Let's examine MySQL to understand where those user accounts are stored.

 Get a mysql shell as root and look at the existing databases: